uiuc-kang-lab/zk-torch/README.md

 ## Run the example

 The example runs zk-Torch with Mira-style folding enabled on the ONNX file and configurations specified in `config.yaml`.
+The ONNX file contains a small model with two fully-connected layers and two ReLU layers.

 ```
 cargo run --release --bin zk_torch --features fold -- config.yaml